 - Anglicare, which is commissioned through the Department of Social Services (DSS).
-This provides Family and Relationship Services, Children and Parenting Support along with a small amount of Emergency Relief funding; - Child and Family Wellbeing Team at NI-Connect, which provides: information about positive parenting, life skills, stress management and wellbeing; specialist counselling services for children and young people experiencing anxiety, depression, trauma, or who are at risk of developing issues with alcohol or other drugs; specialist support for children and young people at risk of harm; support to improve communication and relationships; and crisis accommodation arrangements for victims of domestic and family violence; and - Social work services provided through NIHRACS include support to residents and visitors in terms of crisis intervention and referrals to other agencies for specialist counselling and therapy.
+This provides Family and Relationship Services, Children and Parenting Support along with a small amount of Emergency Relief funding; and - Child and Family Wellbeing Team at NI-Connect, which provides: information about positive parenting, life skills, stress management and wellbeing; specialist counselling services for children and young people experiencing anxiety, depression, trauma, or who are at risk of developing issues with alcohol or other drugs; specialist support for children and young people at risk of harm; support to improve communication and relationships; and crisis accommodation arrangements for victims of domestic and family violence.